thunlp/MNRE/README.md

 Pre-Trained English Word Vectors are learned from New York Times Annotated Corpus (LDC Data LDC2008T19), which should be obtained from LDC (https://catalog.ldc.upenn.edu/LDC2008T19).

-Pre-Trained Chinese Word Vectors are learned from Chinese Baidu Baike.
+Pre-Trained Chinese Word Vectors are learned from Chinese Baidu Baike (https://baike.baidu.com/).

 To run our code, the dataset should be put in the folder data/ using the following format, containing six files